-Purdue University · Doctor of Technology Researcher
+Purdue University · Doctor of Technology Candidate

 Dennis Mercer